KrakenLeaf/pytorch_differentiable_mutual_info/README.md

 ## PyTorch Implementation of a differentiable mutual information measure
 This is a differentiable implementation of the mutual information (MI) metric.
-IMPORTANT: Keep in mind that this is in fact an approximation for MI, due to the approximate (but differentiable) binning process used to estimate the joint distribution between the two inputs to the function.

 ### Usage
 * The differentiable MI approximation *MI_pytorch*, is defined in `pytorch_diff_mutual_info.py`.